Quantum Curriculum Learning: Method

+Similar to the setup in Ref.~\cite{cong:2019:QCNN}, we generate a training set of 40 ground state wave functions corresponding to $h_2=0$ and $h_1$ sampled at equal intervals in [0.0, 1.6].
+The state is analytically solvable for these parameter choices, and this solution is used to label the training dataset (0 for the paramagnetic or antiferromagnetic phase and 1 for the SPT phase).
+The ground truth phase boundaries, which separate the two phases, are determined using DMRG simulations.
+Based on these boundaries, we also create a test dataset of 400 ground state wave functions corresponding to $h_2 \in$ \{0.8439, 0.6636, 0.5033, 0.3631, 0.2229, 0.09766, -0.02755, -0.1377, -0.2479, -0.3531\}, and $h_1$ sampled 40 times at equal intervals in [0.0, 1.6].
+The optimization is performed by the Adam method with a learning rate of 0.001 and 500 epochs of training.

-We consider a scenario involving corrupted labels to evaluate the effectiveness of data-based Q-CurL in handling data difficulty during training.
-With a noise level probability $p$ ($0\leq p \leq 1$), the true label $y_i \in \{0, 1\}$ of training state $\ket{\psi_i}$ is flipped to the label $1-y_i$ with probability $p$, while it remains unchanged with probability $1-p$.
-Figure~\ref{fig:qcurr:costgen} illustrates the performance of a trained QCNN on test data across various noise levels.
+In our experiment, we consider the scenario of fitting corrupted labels.
+Given a probability $p$ ($0\leq p \leq 1$) representing the noise level, the true label $y_i \in\{0, 1\}$ of quantum state $\ket{\psi_i}$ is transformed to the corrupted label $1-y_i$ with probability $p$, while it remains the true label with probability $1-p$.

+Figure~\ref{fig:qcurr:costgen}(a) illustrates the performance of a trained QCNN on test data across various noise levels.
 There is a minimal difference at low noise levels, but as noise increases, conventional training fails to generalize effectively.
 Introducing data-based Q-CurL in training (red lines) reduces test loss and improves test accuracy compared to the conventional method (blue lines).

-As further presented in ~\cite{supp}, Q-CurL enhances phase separation in the phase diagram, offering more reliable insights into the use of QML for understanding physical systems.
+Figure~\ref{fig:qcurr:costgen}(b) illustrates the average performance of trained QCNN on test data with noise levels $p=0.2, 0.3$ in corrupted training labels over different numbers of qubits.
+Introducing data-based Q-CurL (solid lines) in the training process reduces the test loss and enhances testing accuracy compared to the conventional training method (dotted lines).
+We note that introducing noise in the training labels leads to worse generalization in the system with fewer qubits.
+The small QCNN model struggles to extract the correct phase of the quantum data with limited information.
+However, as the number of qubits increases, more information is provided in the quantum wave functions for the QCNN to extract, thereby improving the robustness in phase detection tasks.

+In Fig.~\ref{fig:phase:vis}, we present a heatmap showing the average QCNN output over 50 trials with different initial parameters, comparing cases (a) without Q-CurL and (b) with (easy) Q-CurL, across combinations of $(h_1/J, h_2/J)$ with a corrupted label probability of $p=0.3$ and $Q=8$ qubits.
+In this experiment, we consider the same Hamiltonian form in Eq.~\eqref{eqn:Hamiltonian:open} but with periodic boundary conditions.
+Additionally, we employ in QCNN the following ansatz circuit for the convolutional and fully connected layers with the depth $d_c=5$: